-Japan and Singapore have the most powerful passports in the world, according to the latest Henley Passport Index.
+Japan still has the most powerful passport in the world, according to the latest Henley Passport Index.

-Both Japan and Singapore have held onto the title in the newest ranking, with a visa-free or visa-on-arrival score of 189.
+Japan has held onto the title in the newest ranking, published on 7 January, with a visa-free or visa-on-arrival score of 191.
 Having visa-free access to countries makes things easier for jet-setting citizens, as they don’t have to go through a long or expensive application process to visit other countries.
-Based on data from the International Air Transport Association, the report found that both places have held the spot for 18 months, after knocking Germany out of the top spot in the beginning of 2018.
+Singapore, which was tied for first in the October edition of the index, has now dropped to second with a score of 190.
+The two countries knocked Germany down a few pegs in early 2018 and claimed the top spot for nearly two years, based on data from the International Air Transport Association – a trend that matches up.
+For much of 14-year history of the index, European countries held the top spots.
+However, now Asian countries are starting to gain a stronghold.

 See the full ranking here.

 This article was first published on www.lonelyplanet.com.
 It was published on www.lonelyplanet.in in July 2019 and has been updated in January 2020.